-B1.
-MP Jessica Tan asked about the government's plan to drive productivity and innovation within the Public Service.

-B2.
-Sir, there are many aspects to productivity growth.
-And, here, I quote DPM Teo who said "the factors which contribute to productivity include the quality of the systems, processes, technology, organisation and workforce within enterprises, the attractiveness of their products and services to their markets, and leadership and management to bring all these factors together".
-Hence we know that productivity growth requires everyone to play his part - not just the individual but also the enterprise.
-The Public Service too has to play its part.

-B3.
-DPM Teo has also mentioned that Head of Civil Service will be overseeing the Public Service's productivity drive and that the public sector will continue to emphasise training and improvements to processes and to the delivery of quality service to the public.
+- B1.
+MP Jessica Tan asked about the government's plan to drive productivity and innovation within the Public Service. - B2.
+Sir/Madam, there are many aspects to productivity growth.
+Here, I quote DPM Teo who said "the factors which contribute to productivity include the quality of the systems, processes, technology, organisation and workforce within enterprises, the attractiveness of their products and services to their markets, and leadership and management to bring all these factors together".
+Hence we know that productivity growth requires everyone to play his part not just the individual but also the enterprise.
+The Public Service too has to play its part. - B3.
+DPM Teo has also mentioned that Head Civil Service will be overseeing the Public Service's productivity drive and that the public sector will continue to emphasise training and improvements to processes and to the delivery of quality service to the public.
 The government recognises that the public service can itself be more productive; and as a regulator and facilitator, the Government can continue to play a role to help businesses enhance their productivity.
 In the context of this afternoon's debate, however, let me explain how MOF is ensuring effective allocation and use of resources.

-B4.
-Sir, MOF has instituted mechanisms to drive productivity growth through the optimal allocation of resources:
+- B4.
+Sir/Madam, MOF has instituted mechanisms to drive productivity growth through the optimal allocation of resources: - Reinvestment Fund.

-Firstly, the Reinvestment Fund.
 Every year, a budget is set aside for investment in new areas that support Whole-of-Government strategic outcomes, cross-agency collaboration and innovation.
 This is a mechanism which prioritises and redistributes resources to ministries with proposals for new and worthwhile projects on a competitive basis.
-Through the Reinvestment Fund, the government has provided \$1 billion a year over the last three years to fund new Government initiatives.
-This includes for example the ABC Waters Programme that is helping to transform our water-bodies and parks into aesthetically pleasing and vibrant places that everyone can enjoy.

-• Secondly, Value Management is a process that seeks to achieve better value by scrutinizing the specifications of large infrastructure projects upfront at the conceptual design stage.
-And one such example is the Downtown Line 1, where the Value Management process yielded savings of about \$200 million through the use of the most optimal method of constructing tunnels between the Chinatown and Cross Street stations.
+Through the Reinvestment Fund, the government has provided around \$1 billion a year over the last three years to fund new Government initiatives.
+This includes for example the ABC Waters Programme that is helping to transform our waterbodies and parks into aesthetically pleasing and vibrant places that everyone can enjoy. - better value by scrutinizing the specifications of large infrastructure projects upfront at the conceptual design stage.
+One such example is the Downtown Line 1, where the Value Management process yielded savings of about \$200 million through the use of the most optimal method of constructing tunnels between the Chinatown and Cross Street stations.

-Thirdly the Block Budget, Manpower Management Framework and Economy Drive mechanisms, which are examples of measures designed to instil discipline over the use of resources by public agencies, while according them maximum flexibility and autonomy to derive best value from these resources.
-I will elaborate on the Block Budgeting system later on in my speech.

-B5.
-Further, MOF works closely with public agencies to achieve higher productivity by pooling resources at the Whole-of-Government (WOG) level.

-• For example, as a consumer, the government aggregates

-demand for economies of scale through joint procurements.
-To illustrate, service-wide demand aggregation of contracts for the supply of fuel and of office furniture led to cost savings of 12% and 20% respectively.
+- Block Budget, Manpower Management Framework and Economy Drive are examples of measures designed to instil discipline over the use of resources by public agencies, while according them maximum flexibility and autonomy to derive best value from these resources.
+I will elaborate on the Block Budgeting system later on in my speech. - B5.
+Further, MOF continues to work with public agencies to achieve higher productivity by pooling resources at the Whole-of-Government (WOG) level. - For example, as a consumer, the government aggregates demand for economies of scale through joint procurements. - To illustrate, service-wide demand aggregation of contracts for the supply of fuel and of office furniture led to cost savings of 12% and 20% respectively. - Likewise, agencies are able to learn from each other's best practices and enjoy cost savings by coming together to develop shared IT systems and applications.